kserve/modelmesh-serving/docs/install/install-script.md

 We provide an install script to quickly run ModelMesh Serving with a provisioned etcd server.
 This may be useful for experimentation or development but should not be used in production.

 The install script has a `--quickstart` option for setting up a self-contained ModelMesh Serving instance.
 This will deploy and configure local etcd and MinIO servers in the same Kubernetes namespace.
 Note that this is only for experimentation and/or development use - in particular the connections to these datastores are not secure and the etcd cluster is a single member which is not highly available.
-Use of `--quickstart` also configures the `storage-config` secret to be able to pull from the [ModelMesh Serving example models bucket](../example-models.md) which contains the model data for the sample InferenceServices.
+Use of `--quickstart` also configures the `storage-config` secret to be able to pull from the [ModelMesh Serving example models bucket](../example-models.md) which contains the model data for the sample `InferenceService`s.
 For complete details on the manifests applied with `--quickstart` see [config/dependencies/quickstart.yaml](https://github.com/kserve/modelmesh-serving/blob/main/config/dependencies/quickstart.yaml).

 ## Setup the etcd connection information